drz44/DrZ-Configs/README.md

 -EXP rates have been pumped up.
 -High Caliber Sniper Rifle has been cleaned up, should shoot and give less problems.
 -LocationFeeder is a standalone file, for easier updates to filter out fake coords, etc.
+P.S.
+MassEXP will now snipe quite a few Pokemon whenever it can, happy botting with just 1 config :)

 Enjoy :)